laurens-in/workshop-browser2021-code/text.md

 # Why should we make music in the browser?

+I will look at this question from three different angles, through three different quotes of three different theorists.

 ## Part 1 - McLuhan

 To find a question to this answer we can look one of the most important quotes of modern media theory.